Fei0906/InSAR-Time-Series-Analysis-Fitting/README.md

 FILES:

-Export: contains some empty files that used to read the SLC date during the programm
+slclist: the dates of SLC images

 parms_aps.mat: StaMPS file, here is used to read the UTC time of the acquistion time